evokateur/image4isbn/README.md

 # image4isbn

-A set of tools to find cover images for ISBNs, with the ability to retrieve data from and update images in a Square catalog.
+A set of tools to find cover images for ISBNs, with the ability to retrieve items and update images in a Square catalog.

 ## Tools